15738897318/adaptive-neural-spike-detection/README.md

 Before any scripts can be run, the appropriate datasets should be downloaded from the URLs detailed in the `datasets` folder.

+##### NOTE - Some scripts may throw an error when you attempt to run them.
+This is because they may be calling a function outside the current directory.
+Add the function to the MATLAB path by clicking the prompt in the console and then re-run the script.

 ### Root Directory

 - #### detectionStats